 After most accidents, victims know right away that they’ve been injured.
-But in a small percentage of accidents, victims may suffer internal injuries that take weeks or even months to show up.
-Occupational illnesses can take years to show symptoms.
+However, can take years to show symptoms.
 When victims couldn’t possibly be aware of their injuries until they became symptomatic or were discovered by their doctors, the statute of limitations clock doesn’t start running the day they are diagnosed.

 The At-Fault Party Left the State or Concealed Themselves

 Personal injury claims can only be successfully filed when the at-fault party can be found and contacted.
 When at-fault parties leave the state of Oklahoma or hide, the statute of limitations pauses for the length of time that they are unable to be located or communicated with.

 The Victim Died as a Result of Their Injuries